Elevating Human Justice

 CSI Methodological Framework for Human Justice

-Staffed by community and youth experts directly impacted by the legacy of criminalization and mass incarceration, CNUS engages in youth and community empowerment to hold decision makers accountable and effective, change systems and bring about the individual transformation of system stakeholders as well as youth and community members.
-We believe this three-part approach will help us achieve our vision of Human Justice.
+Staffed by community and youth experts directly impacted by the legacy of criminalization and mass incarceration, CNUS engages in youth and community empowerment to 1) hold decision makers accountable and effective, 2) change systems and 3) bring about the individual transformation of system stakeholders, youth and community members alike.
+We believe this three-prong approach will help us achieve our vision of Human Justice.

-Community Empowerment: We believe community members are best placed to know what resources and programs they need to improve their neighborhoods and must be able to participate meaningfully and equitably in decision-making that affects their daily lives.
+Community Empowerment: We believe community members know best what resources and programs they need to improve their neighborhoods and that they must participate meaningfully and equitably in decision-making that affects their daily lives.

 CNUS empowers community members by listening to their needs, mapping existing assets and innovations and partnering with them to create leadership for change and well-being for the community.
 We focus on education, economic development, civic leadership and social services.